sph-mn/sph-utils/other/documentation/lines-filter-considerations.md

 * pass offsets to other threads until distributed

 ## threads
-* use thread-pool to avoid frequent forking. thread-pool starts the threads at once though, need feature to start as needed
+* use growing thread-pool to avoid frequent forking
 * read the first n page-aligned bytes from file to check if binary file (use pread to use offset)
 * check for binary
 * if binary skip file